 Happy moving and have a great new school year!

-If all else does fail, give us a call!
-At Piepho Moving & Storage, we are hear to help with any move, large or small.
+At Piepho Moving & Storage, we are here to help with any move, large or small.
 We offer free moving quotes and assessments at your convenience anytime.

 If you are interested in learning more about moving services in Minneapolis & St. Paul, MN or La Crosse WI.
 Please do not hesitate to contact Piepho Moving & Storage today!

 Happy Moving! 🙂